 Features of the Positive Wildcard SSL

 The Positive Wildcard SSL offers 2048-bit signatures and up to 256-bit encryption to protect your domain and its unlimited subdomains.

 - Affordability.
-The Positive Wildcard is only $119.99 per year and can be purchased for up to two years.
-Installation is free (to cover your primary domain and your first five subdomains - additional subdomains are $5 each for installation) and Sectigo backs the Positive Wildcard SSL with a $10,000 limited warranty!
+The Positive Wildcard is only $119.99 per year.
+Installation is free (to cover your primary domain and your first five subdomains - additional subdomains are $5 each for installation), and Sectigo backs the Positive Wildcard SSL with a $10,000 limited warranty!

 - Cost-effective.
 You get to secure all your subdomains and its primary domain using only one SSL Certificate.

 - Simple management of SSL certificates.
 Using this type of SSL, you get to manage your domain and all its subdomains’ SSL in one place since you will be using only one certificate to cover all of them.
 You do not need to worry about different renewal dates and multiple installations for this type of SSL.
 You also get to validate only the main domain - subdomain validation is not necessary.

 - Installation costs.
 Since this type of SSL covers all your domains and its subdomains, there are fewer expenses when it comes to installation.
 You get to have free installation for your first five subdomains and a $5 installation fee for the additional subdomains.
 This is definitely a more affordable option than purchasing another SSL to cover another subdomain.

 Each time you wish to have an additional subdomain load securely with https, the virtual host entries for the subdomain need to be added manually by our administrators.
 This is true even for new subdomains created through cPanel.
 Anytime you would like a new subdomain to load securely with the Wildcard SSL, a re-issue request via phone or Live Chat will be necessary in order for it to work correctly.